Why Be Concerned about Pest Control Chemicals?

 8) Sometimes supporting ingredients (such as solvents and surfactants) are more toxic than the active agent.

 9) Outdoor pets collect these chemicals on their fur and paws.
 Then they can become sick when they groom themselves.
 Or they can contaminate people at home.

 1) Would you gather your family for a picnic on an area that had been treated with a pest control chemical?

-If your answer to either of these questions is, “No,” then using these chemicals is wrong.
+If your answer to this questions is, “No,” then using these chemicals is wrong.

 If a product recommends cautions, such as avoiding contact with your skin, then putting that product in places where people walk, sit, or eat is wrong.